Buddhism History - Ancient Times to Now

 The Beginning in India

-Buddhism China history History of Buddha
+History of Buddha

 Where did they come from?

-The longer that history reaches back, the more imagination is necessary to make a good story out of the few facts available.
+The longer history reaches back, the more imagination is necessary to make a good story out of the few facts available.

-• This is true for the very early history of ancient India from about 60,000 years onwards.
+- This is very true for the early history of ancient India from about 60,000 years onwards.

-• The story about the last 4000 years of ancient India history includes challenging findings about the Indo-Aryan roots of today's Indian elite and middle classes.
+- The story about the last 4000 years of ancient India history includes challenging findings about the Indo-Aryan roots of today's Indian elite and middle classes.

-• To make the oldest stories more reliable, references, sources and some discussions about the ancient history of India are gathered in a brief overview of all the Indian stories.
+- To make the oldest stories more reliable, references, sources and some discussions about the ancient history of India are gathered in a brief overview of all the Indian stories.

-• The history of Buddha doesn't suffer from a lack of sources but from too many contradictory legends, that each express the truth about their respective Buddhist faction.
+- The history of Buddha doesn't suffer from a lack of sources but from too many contradictory legends, that each express the truth about their respective Buddhist faction.

-Brief history of Buddhism Buddhist belief
+Buddhist belief

 Religion for the World